Pleijel's theorem for Schr\"odinger operators: Proof of Lemma and Proposition

-The following analysis is rather classical (see for instance \cite{Agm}) and is recalled here for the reader's convenience.
+The analysis leading to proposition \ref{propSpectrum} is rather classical (see for instance \cite{Agm}).
+For the sake of completeness and the convenience of the reader, let us recall the main steps of the proof.
 In cases A and B, the potential $V$ belongs to $L^p_{loc}(\R^d)$ for some $p>d/2$.
 Indeed, it suffices to choose $p$ such that $p>d/2$ and ${a_i}\,p<d$ for all $1\le i \le N$.
 According to \cite[Th.
 3.2, pp. 44-45, Eq.
 (3.16)]{Agm}, we can then apply Persson's formula to compute the bottom of the essential spectrum of $H_V$:

 where $K$ ranges over all compact subsets of $\R^d$.
 It follows immediately that